 You don’t have to venture into the depths of Bukit Timah Nature Reserve or have a picnic in the Botanic Gardens to get attacked.
 You could be in the sanctuary of your own home, windows closed and air-conditioner switched on.
 Most times, the assault is covert; you might only know when an itchy spot catches your eye.

 But by then, the damage is already done.
 You have been bitten by a mosquito.

 In Singapore, concern over mosquito bites go beyond the superficial itch – and for good reason, too.
 Dengue, Zika, and chikungunya are diseases that can be transmitted by mosquitoes and are well documented here.

 As a tropical country, Singapore is prime breeding ground for mosquitoes, which proliferate in warm temperatures.
 The warmer months are generally when their population is expected to boom.
-But this isn't always the case.
-In the week ending Dec 1, the National Environment Agency (NEA) noted that the number of dengue cases exceeded 100 for the first time this year.

 To date, over 170 species of mosquitoes have been identified in Singapore by the NEA's Environmental Health Institute.
 Of the lot, the three most common groups of mosquito here are Aedes, Culex and Anopheles.

 Fortunately, most of the species are found in rural, forested areas.
 But the infamous Aedes aegypti – the main species that transmits dengue in Singapore – has adapted to urban environments and developed a taste for human blood, according to the NEA.

 Aedes albopictus, which breeds in areas with a lot of greenery, can also transmit dengue but it doesn’t do so as efficiently as Aedes aegypti.
 The chikungunya and Zika viruses are also transmitted by both species.